Hangar One (Moffett Federal Airfield): Design and construction

 The hangar's interior is so large that fog sometimes forms near the ceiling.

 Standard gauge tracks run through the length of the hangar.
 During the period of lighter-than-air dirigibles and non-rigid aircraft, the rails extended across the apron and into the fields at each end of the hangar.
 This tramway facilitated the transportation of an airship on the mooring mast to the hangar interior or to the flight position.
-During the brief period that the Macon was based at Moffett, Hangar One accommodated not only the giant airship but several smaller non-rigid lighter-than-air craft simultaneously.
+During the brief period that Macon was based at Moffett, Hangar One accommodated not only the giant airship but several smaller non-rigid lighter-than-air craft simultaneously.